pmhenry/VCFriend/README.md

 ####################

 DESCRIPTION:
 	Variant calling softwares utilize VCF files that can sometimes be difficult to parse.
-VCFriend is a package of tools that can make analyzing and extracting information from VCF files easier.
+VCFriend is a set of tools that can make analyzing and extracting information from VCF files easier.

 USAGE:
 	python3 VCFriend.py [FUNCTION] [OPTIONS]